 Task Force on Finance Statistics (TFFS)

 Since then, they have been regularly reviewed and revised.
-They are intended to provide non specialists with a straightforward and concise overview of the European Union’s institutions and policies, and of the role that Parliament plays in their development.
+They are intended to provide non‑specialists with a straightforward and concise overview of the European Union’s institutions and policies, and of the role that Parliament plays in their development.
 The content of these fact sheets covers six main areas: Economy of the European Union.
 Energy resources It is also the world's second largest consumer of oil, consuming much more than it can produce, at 14,590,000 (2001) barrels a day.

 Much of the difference comes from Russia and the Caspian Sea basin.
 All countries in the EU have committed to the Kyoto Protocol, and the European Union is one of its biggest proponents.
 The European Commission published proposals for the first comprehensive EU energy policy on 10 January 2007. see also: Renewable energy in the European Union and Category:Energy in the European Union.
 EUROBAROMETER.

 On behalf of the European Commission Directorate-General for Economic and Financial Affairs, three Flash EB surveys accompanied Latvia's changeover to the euro.